marten-de/projects-md/mchess/README.md

 The main part of the project is the chess module.
 It is programmed as a board class and a piece class.
 The piece class holds information about what type of piece (and color) it is, and all the other information (such as which piece is standing where on the board, whose turn it is, is the king standing in check, etc.) is held by the board class.

-The board is represented by a 2d-array, and each square points to a piece instance, even those that don't hold a piece.
+The board is represented by a 2d-array (updated to a 1-d array in v4), and each square points to a piece instance (updated to integer representation in v4), even those that don't hold a piece.
 The representation of a given chess position like that is easy, and the loading of a position by custom FEN (as can be output e.g. by Lichess board editor) is not a problem.
 The first challenge is to find out which moves can be played in a position.
 To do that, a loop goes through all the pieces of the player that is to move, accesses their movement patterns, and then sees if those moves can be played on the board.
 Multiple cases need to be considered here, such as squares occupied by enemy or own pieces, out of bounds (not on the board any more).
 Also, chess has special moves, namely En Passant and Castles, which come with their own prerequisites and consequences and were responsible for a major amount of bugs in development, because they need an extensive amount of properly sequenced conditions to handle them correctly.

 Once these moves are found, we are not done.
 The playable moves on the board are only pseudo-legal, because any move that is playable, could potentially result in a position that puts the own king in check, which is illegal in chess.
 That means, the list of pseudo-legal moves need to be reduced by those moves that would put the king in check, and the most straightforward way to find out which moves those are, is to simulate them all (move -> take back).
 At this point it becomes clear, why the program does so many calculations and ends up being slow.